544 Wiper Info

 Intermittent Wiper Control added.
 It must be of the type having both a closing and an opening contact.
 It cannot be the simple type having only a closing contact!
 Understand, the author has spend significant effort considering the details of this, so this information will be forwarded only against an engineering charge.
 Please contact SW-EM if interested in installing this feature.

 The 544 Wiper Motor design is a Permanent Magnet Motor with Dynamic Braking (unlike a 122 or 1800 which use Field Motors with no Dy Br)...this makes adding an Int Wip Cont more difficult, but not impossible, because with Dy Br, a chassis connection is made by way of the Wiper Switch in the OFF position, and this connection MUST be opened by Int Wip Cont when activated (otherwise there would be an inadvertent short to chassis on the incoming power).
 This means that a typical Int Wip Cont with a simple closing contact is not suitable, but the Bosch 0 336 920 004 or Hella 5WA 001 871 04, which have separate closing and opening contacts, will play successfully with this system.
-SW-EM does not supply these Int Wip Cont, customer must source these or a functional equivalent.
+These are hard to find, and expensive, so SW-EM does not supply these Int Wip Conts...customer must source these or a functional equivalent.
+UPDATE: I have recently located a suitable, reasonably priced, Int Wip Cont which would be a good option.
+Please e-mail for info.

 Switch positions and function with Int Wip Cont wired: